‘Simple greed’: Ex-UAW leader Jones charged with corruption

 “It could possibly be a good model here,” Schneider said.

-Separately, the scandal has caused tension between GM and Fiat Chrysler.
-GM filed a racketeering lawsuit against the rival, alleging it was able to negotiate valuable labor concessions with the UAW in exchange for payoffs at a job training center.
-Three Fiat Chrysler officials pleaded guilty.
+The scandal has caused tension between GM and Fiat Chrysler.
+GM filed a racketeering lawsuitagainst the rival, alleging Fiat Chrysler was able to negotiate valuable labor concessions with the UAW in exchange for payoffs at a job training center.
+Three Fiat Chrysler officials pleaded guilty, including the company’s former labor relations chief.

+A $262,000 mortgage on a union official’s home was paid off with training center money from Fiat Chrysler.